 Participating libraries will receive:

-- Approximately $1,000 worth of books (print and Overdrive ebooks/eAudio) to distribute to community members as part of the Book to Action initiative
+- Approximately $1,000 worth of books (print and Overdrive) to distribute to community members

 - Speaker/author/moderator support ranging from $500 – $1,000 per participating library

-- Opportunity to shape collaborative state-wide virtual events coordinated by California Center for the Book and participating libraries
+- Opportunity to shape three collaborative state-wide virtual events (one each for Equity, Sustainability and Health)

 Participating staff agree to: